nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 - [ ] Create a new input condition with the **Button A is pressed** block to animate the ball bouncing without stopping.
 - [ ] Create a new input condition with the **Button B is pressed** block to animate the ball rolling off the led screen.
 HINT: Remeber using the **pause (ms)** block in the **Basic Block** menu so the ball does not appear on the screen again?
 - [ ] Create a new input condition with the **Button A+B is pressed** block to animate the ball hitting all 4 sides of the micro:bit led square.
-- [ ] Create a seperate piece of code away from your conditional statement for the **on share** block and add a **Show String** block with the message "I am a Bouncing Ball".
+- [ ] Create a seperate piece of code away from your conditional statement for the **on share** block and add a **Show String** block with the message "I am a bouncing ball".

 Time to test the code out:
 - [ ] When I press the **A Button** input block, does the ball bounce up and down forever?